servactory/servactory.com/docs/guide/attributes/output.md

 ### Method `only`

-If necessary, you can filter `outputs` using the `only` method.
-This will return a Hash with the specified attributes.
+Filter `outputs` with the `only` method.
+Returns a Hash with specified attributes.

 ```ruby{2}
 outputs.full_name =